 We are honored to have been utilized as a small part of getting Orion and Artemis into space.
 Thank you Tom Bryan for the write-up.

-We look forward to seeing just how far the Artemis program will advance us into the future.
+We are looking forward to seeing just how far the Artemis program will advance us into the future.
 Good Luck and God Speed!!

 Rachel Baker